-Jaguar Land Rover looks confident about electrifying even the biggest of models successfully, including the Range Rover and Range Rover Sport.
-The Range Rover Sport EV and Range Rover EV will likely be the most daring vehicle projects to be executed under the Reimagine strategy.
+Jaguar Land Rover looks confident about electrifying even the biggest models successfully, including the Range Rover and Range Rover Sport.
+Besides the Land Rover Defender EV, the Range Rover Sport EV and Range Rover EV will be the most daring vehicle projects under the Reimagine strategy.

 Well, when we design our programs, vehicle programs, I can tell you that we even do not imagine to design them with level of profitability which would be detrimental in terms of contribution to our targets.
 And I think it was quite clear in our presentations that we want all models of each brand to contribute to the profitability targets of the company.
 So, there is no margin here of mistaking, and we won’t.
 We know, we are going to make sure that we will get right profitability with these products as well.Thierry Bollore, CEO, Jaguar Land Rover